markwatsonatx/tutorial-rethinkdb-nodejs-changes/README.md

 ###Intro. to RethinkDB Changefeeds using Node.js and Docker Compose

-This repository contains a simple Node.js app that shows you how to use RethinkDB Changefeeds(https://www.rethinkdb.com/docs/changefeeds/).
+This repository contains a simple Node.js app that shows you how to use [RethinkDB Changefeeds](https://www.rethinkdb.com/docs/changefeeds/).
 The sample includes a simple web client that connects to Node.js via WebSockets and subscribes to events.
 Events are pushed from RethinkDB to Node.js to the web client.